mathiasbc/liberator-stream/README.md

 # Liberator Stream: Bitcoin Live Dashboard

 This project is a real-time Bitcoin dashboard that streams live data to a web interface.
 It is designed to be a comprehensive source of information for Bitcoin, providing live price updates, historical chart data, and key blockchain metrics.
-The dashboard is built with a modern tech stack and is fully containerized for easy deployment.
+The dashboard is built with a modern tech stack and can be deployed as a unified application on a single platform.

 ## Project Overview